darthsebulba04/homeassistant/README.md

 # Home Assistant Configuration

 The goal of this setup is to create a home automation system that had no cloud dependancy.
-After losing almost all services I used over the last year, I decided to DIY all of it and hopefully never have to deal with that again.
-There are no hubs or outside controllers in this configuration except for [Home Assistant] itself.
+After losing almost all cloud-only based services over the last year, I decided to DIY all of it and hopefully never have to deal with that again.
+There are no hubs or outside controllers in this.
+Everything is controlled with a standard install of [Home Assistant] on a Raspberry Pi.

 Everything but the [Nest] thermostat is controlled locally and has no online requirement.

 Subscribed to [Home Assistant Cloud by Nabu Casa] for location tracking and easy remote access.

+## UI

+![hass-iphone-lights] | ![hass-iphone-outlets] |
+![hass-iphone-inside] | ![hass-iphone-outside] |
+![hass-ipad]

 ## Features

 ### Away
-Alerts when away if motion is detected inside.
+Critical alerts when away if motion is detected inside.
 Also turns off all lights and sets thermostat in "eco" mode.

 ### Backup
 Automatically create snapshot each night for backup purposes.